Pieter Zeeman: Zeeman effect

 A photo Zeeman took of the Zeeman effect.

 In 1896, shortly before moving from Leiden to Amsterdam, Zeeman measured the splitting of spectral lines by a strong magnetic field, a discovery now known as the Zeeman effect.
 This research involved an investigation of the effect of magnetic fields on a light source.
 He discovered that a spectral line is split into several components in the presence of a magnetic field.
 Hendrik Lorentz first heard about Zeeman's observations on Saturday 31 October 1896 at the meeting of the Royal Netherlands Academy of Arts and Sciences, where these results were communicated by Heike Kamerlingh Onnes.
 The next Monday, Lorentz called Zeeman into his office and presented him with an explanation of his observations, based on Lorentz's theory of electromagnetic radiation.
 In 1902, Zeeman and Lorentz were jointly awarded the Nobel Prize in Physics for their respective experimental and theoretical work on the Zeeman effect.

 The importance of Zeeman's discovery soon became apparent; it confirmed Lorentz's prediction about the polarization of light emitted in the presence of a magnetic field.
 Thanks to Zeeman's work, it became clear that the oscillating particles, according to Lorentz were the source of light emission, were negatively charged, and were a thousandfold lighter than the hydrogen atom.
 This conclusion was reached well before J. J. Thomson's discovery of the electron.
 The Zeeman effect thus became an important tool for elucidating the structure of the atom.

 Career in Amsterdam

-Albert Einstein visiting Pieter Zeeman in Amsterdam, accompanied by Paul Ehrenfest (circa 1920).
+Albert Einstein visiting Pieter Zeeman (left) in Amsterdam, accompanied by Paul Ehrenfest (circa 1920).